stat545ubc-2024/Eric-Xiang-2024/Mini_data-Analysis2-Deliverable-FINAL.md

 #mean is similar to the median-> likely the distribution is normal
 ```

-Does the biopsy mean compactness predict the diagnosis results?
+**Research Question 4:** Does the biopsy mean compactness predict the
+diagnosis results?

 I *chose question3* from summarizing.
 I first analyzed the range,mean,
-median, min, max and standard deviation of the mean compactness in both
+median, min, max, and standard deviation of the mean compactness in both
 malignant and benign group.
 Based on the summarized data, I then
-determined the cut off for each compactness group.
-I then created a new
+determined the cut off for each group.
+I then created a new categorical
-categorical variable called compactness_level to group the texture_mean
+variable called compactness_level to group the compactness \_mean into
-into four levels.
-This will allow me to predict if the variable change
+four levels.
+This will allow me to predict if the variable changes
 correlation as the mean compactness changes.
 I printed the table to
 confirm that the categorization was successful.
 I also counted the
 number of observation at each level.
 I then used the ggplot to plot the